awsdocs/ec2-image-builder-user-guide/doc_source/pipelines-run.md

 ------
 #### [ AWS CLI ]

 The following example shows how to use the start\-image\-pipeline\-execution command in the AWS CLI to start an image pipeline manually\.
-When you run this command in the pipeline, you create a new image on demand\.
+When you run this command, the pipeline builds and distributes a new image\.

 ```
 aws imagebuilder start-image-pipeline-execution --image-pipeline-arn arn:aws:imagebuilder:us-west-2:123456789012:image-pipeline/my-example-pipeline